junesirius/junesirius.github.io/_posts/Supernatural/SPN_Rareship/SPN-Apocalypse-Cas-Jimmy-whole-novel.md

 >
 > Jimmy tries to take back the consent, to cast Castiel out, he fights him in his brain, trying to escape, to rebel, for many times, to relieve the pain.
 Castiel warns him not to, taking back control every time.
 And when he fights again, he finally leaves.

 <br>

+### draft notes

+> Castiel leads the army to war, fight demons and sometimes humans if they're on his way, torture them for information, it's everything against what Jimmy wants.
+Their consciousness doesn't align, it causes Jimmy's nerve great pain.
+He begs Castiel to protect his wife and daughter, but Castiel doesn't care about humans, only focusing on the war.
+(Castiel hurts one of his eyes angelically)
+>
+> Jimmy tries to take back the consent, to cast Castiel out, he fights him in his brain, trying to escape, to rebel, for many times, to relieve the pain.
+Castiel warns him not to, taking back control every time.
+And when he fights again, he finally leaves.

 ###### [TBC]